gurucomputing/headscale-ui/documentation/route_queries.md

 # Route Queries

 Some routes offer additional behavior to a route when a `?` exists in the URL.
-This is called a query string parameters.
+These are called query string parameters or route queries.
 Route queries are used to modify the behavior of a route.
 Below are the available route queries.

 ## Devices